-A startup operating in a limited geographical area will have lesser customers than those who venture into newer markets.
+A startup operating in a limited geographical area will have fewer customers than those who venture into newer markets.
 In fact, some markets can prove very profitable even for a new startup because there might be fewer or even no competitors.

 Performing digital marketing processes on the website of your startup, strong social media presence and even a superb blog can help reach potential customers far and wide.
 Follow them up with email marketing.

-There’s no need to hire employees immediately to cater to newer market.
+There’s no need to hire employees immediately to cater to the newer market.
 Instead, hire part-time staff or qualified freelancers in that area who can help achieve your business goals in that market.

 Opening new markets also has one more distinct advantage.
 It helps establish the brand of your startup, which you could build and capitalize upon over a span of time.

 Therefore, if you’re planning on launching a startup, consider these 10 points that can cause it to fail.
-At the same time, also work on suggestions above that show how to prevent the startup failure by adapting them to meet your specific needs.
+At the same time, also work on the suggestions above that show how to prevent startup failure by adapting them to meet your specific needs.